metagov/daostar/DAOIPs/daoip-2.md

 ### Members

 Members JSON-LD Schema.
 Every contract implementing this EIP SHOULD implement a membersURI pointing to a JSON object satisfying this schema.
+Below, DID refers to [Decentralized Identifiers](https://www.w3.org/TR/2022/REC-did-core-20220719/).

 ```json
 {